 I find this action does not pose a violation of federal, state, or local laws or requirements imposed for the protection of the environment.
 The project is designed to meet Clean Air standards; air quality would only be slightly affected by burning because of the small size of the area to be burned.
 In addition burning would be conducted during atmospheric conditions that promote dilution and dispersion of pollutants.
-Air quality in the Eagle Cap Wilderness and North Fork John Day Wilderness, the nearest Class I airsheds, is not expected to be affected because of their distance from the project (75 miles east and 30 miles southeast respectively).
+Air quality in the Eagle Cap Wilderness and North Fork John Day Wilderness, the nearest Class I airsheds, is not expected to be affected because of their distance from the project (75 miles east and 23 miles southeast respectively).

-Clean Water Act standards will be met because Riparian Habitat Conservation Areas will be maintained along the Class 4 stream corridor on the west side of the unit so no temperature increases are expected to occur.
+Clean Water Act standards will be met because Riparian Habitat Conservation Areas will be maintained along the Class 4 stream corridor in the southwest portion of the unit so no temperature increases are expected to occur.
 Use of existing roads will result in very limited opportunities for sedimentation to occur.
+Road 5209916 is expected to be used for skidding and forwarding but not reopened as a road.
+All water bars and closures that presently exist will be re-established at the close of the timber sale.